-Blessed Anne also saw her own sins and faults within a stream that flowed toward her from the temptations that encircled Jesus.
-She describes how the soul of Jesus became terrified at the sight of the innumerable crimes of His creatures and their ingratitude towards God and how this wickedness and the sight of the expiatory sufferings about to come over him crushed him to the earth.
+Blessed Anne saw her own sins and faults within a stream that flowed toward her from the temptations that encircled Jesus.
+The sight of man's wickedness and ingratitude toward God, so many unspeakable crimes, and the vision of the expiatory sufferings about to overtake Him crushed Jesus to the ground.
 (Emmerich, Pg.
 102.)

 He fell from side to side, clasping his hands; his body was covered with a cold sweat, and he trembled and shuddered.
-He then arose, but his knees were shaking and apparently scarcely able to support him; his countenance was pale, and quite altered in appearance, his lips white, and his hair standing on end...{Thus he sought out his apostles for comfort.} When he found that they were asleep, he clasped his hands and fell down on his knees beside them, overcome with sorrow and anxiety...."Simon, sleepest thou?"..."Could you not watch one hour with me?"...Had he not been still surrounded by a well-known halo of light, they would never have recognized him as Jesus.
+He then arose, but his knees were shaking and apparently scarcely able to support him; his countenance was pale, and quite altered in appearance, his lips white, and his hair standing on end...{Thus he sought out his apostles for comfort.} When he found that they were asleep, he clasped his hands and fell down on his knees beside them, overcome with sorrow and anxiety. ..."Simon, sleepest thou?"..."Could you not watch one hour with me?"...Had he not been still surrounded by a well-known halo of light, they would never have recognized him as Jesus.

 When Jesus returned to the grotto, he fell prostrate...his soul had to sustain a second interior combat, which lasted three-quarters of an hour.
 Angels came and showed him, in a series of visions, all the sufferings that he was to endure in order to expiate sin; how great was the beauty of man, the image of God, before the fall, and how that beauty was changed and obliterated when sin entered the world. ...
 He beheld how all sins originated in that of Adam, the signification and essence of concupiscence, its terrible effects on the powers of the soul, and likewise the signification and essence of all the suffering entailed by concupiscence...
-The debt of the whole human race had to be paid by that humanity which alone was sinless-the humanity of the Son of God...No tongue can describe what anguish and what horror overwhelmed the soul of Jesus at the sight of so terrible an expiation-his sufferings were so great, indeed, that a bloody sweat issued forth from all the pores of his sacred body...
+The debt of the whole human race had to be paid by that humanity which alone was sinless-the humanity of the Son of God ...
+No tongue can describe what anguish and what horror overwhelmed the soul of Jesus at the sight of so terrible an expiation-his sufferings were so great, indeed, that a bloody sweat issued forth from all the pores of his sacred body.
 [The angels tried to console him.]
 For one instant there appeared to be, as it were, a struggle between the mercy and justice of God and that love which was sacrificing itself.
 (Emmerich, Pgs.
 103-106.)

-According to Blessed Anne, Jesus saw all the future sufferings of his apostles and His Church, all the heresies and schisms, the tepidity and corruption of so many Christians, the lies of proud teachers, the sacrileges of wicked priests, the abomination of desolation in the kingdom of God....He saw the scandals and errors throughout the ages.
+According to Blessed Anne, Jesus saw all the future sufferings of his apostles and of his Church, all the heresies and schisms, the tepidity, malice and corruption of an infinite number of Christians, the lies and deceptions of proud teachers, the sacrileges of wicked priests, the abomination of desolation in the kingdom of God. ...He saw the scandals and errors throughout the ages.
 He saw those who passed on in disgust at the sight of the wounds of his Church, just as the Levite had passed by the poor man who had fallen among robbers.
-He saw the scattered who refused to see his City high on a hill so it could not be hidden, the House of his Spouse, His Church built upon the rock, which He promised to remain with til the end of time.
-He saw those blinded with pride and self-esteem, asserting that the Church of the Word made flesh was invisible, refusing to come in.
-He beheld with such bitter anguish the ingratitude and corruption of the Christians of the first and all succeeding ages.
+He saw the scattered who refused to see his City set high on a hill so it could not be hidden, the House of His Spouse, His Church, built upon the rock, with whom He promised to remain to the end of the ages.
+He saw the proud and errant who refused to come into the Ark of His New Covenant.
+He beheld with such bitter anguish the ingratitude and corruption of Christians of the first and all succeeding ages.
 (Emmerich, Pg.
 108.)